 Raising the Standard of Living.
 History of a Concept, ca. 1750–1900

-Raising one’s standard of living seems a desire so familiar to us that we don’t hesitate to judge it common to people at any place and time.
-Nevertheless this belief in the possibility and desirability of a general economic amelioration is not self-evident at all: Within anti-materialistic thought or cyclical theories of changes between wealth and poverty for instance, no general progress is conceivable.
+Raising one’s standard of living seems a desire so familiar to us that we do not hesitate to judge it common to people at any place and time.
+Nevertheless, this belief in the possibility and desirability of a general economic amelioration is not self-evident at all.
+Within anti-materialistic thought or cyclical theories of changes between wealth and poverty, for instance, no general progress is conceivable.

-In my current project I am therefore studying the concept of raising the standard of living as a historical phenomenon that emerges and is being transformed within a polycentric order of different kinds of knowledge: Economic theory, moral philosophy as well as political and social practices.
-Of special interest are the epistemological differentiations of knowledge about the standard of living between social expectations, practical knowledge, theoretical orders of knowledge and basic religious confidence.
+Bernhard Kleeberg's project therefore explored the concept of raising the standard of living as a historical phenomenon that emerges and is being transformed within a polycentric order of different kinds of knowledge: economic theory, moral philosophy, as well as political and social practices.
+Of special interest were the epistemological differentiations of knowledge about the standard of living between social expectations, practical knowledge, theoretical orders of knowledge, and basic religious confidence.

 Enlightenment thought since the mid-eighteenth century had provided the assumption that the welfare of the members of a society wisely created by God would automatically increase.
 Although this idea gained ground in pro-revolutionary treatises, objections from population theory and moral theology dominated the philanthropic discourse until the late nineteenth century.
 Standards of living were predominantly defined in normative terms, and poverty considered the natural consequence of the indolent and improvident behavior of the “undeserving poor.”
 Thus, to raise the standard of living meant to raise individual morality, not to improve the structural conditions of the poor.
 Even the maintenance of a minimum level of subsistence was considered dangerous, as it would deprive the paupers of any incentives necessary for improving their habits.